 Is property a right?
-Is it just ?
+Is it Just?
 One of the current positions is to consider property as a natural right.
-However, Rousseau reminds us that originally, the land belongs
+However, Jean-Jacques Rousseau reminds us that originally, the land belongs to all.

 Property as defined in Western legal texts

 The Civil Code defines property in 1804 as“the right to enjoy and dispose of things in the most absolute manner, provided that one does not make prohibited by the laws or regulations”.